yandex/porto/porto.md

 Other types must be defined by labels suffix: \_ms, \_ns, \_cores.

 Do not keep full file paths in label values: users could be in different chroots.
-Short file names are ok.
+Short relative file names are ok.

 All labeles are stored as property **labels**.
 Access via properties **labels[PREFIX.name]** and **PREFIX.name** works as well.